 On the south nave there is one depicting the Last Supper.

-A singular clunk was followed by immediate, intensely silent darkness.
+A singular clunk was followed by an immediate, intensely silent darkness.
 I could barely see.
 Minor panic set in.
 “Oh no!
 Had they left and locked us in?”
 Taking a second for my eyes to adjust I held out my hands, trying to feel my way to the door.

 Just as I caught a glimpse of a crack of light through the wooden frame, I heard the clang of Paolo dropping a euro into an offering box in the back corner of the room.
 The lights snapped back on.
 My fear was instantly replaced with a snort of laughter.